tomatohammado/ga-wdi-project-2/README.md

   - link to custom font
   - link to gists of terminal windows
 - possibly some sort of reference to my toggl timer metrics

+## Stories

+That error I got because I didn't realize I had the same URI trying to do two different routing options

+---

+going through effing materialize 1.0.0-alpha.3 javascript file to figure out how to get the [Dialogs](http://materializecss.com/dialogs.html) to work